statox/advent-of-code-2024/README.md

 ## Run the tests

-I created the tests to make sure my `BaseSolution` class and `main.py` were correct, they might not be useful in the future.
+I created the tests to make sure my `BaseSolution` class and `main.py` were correct.
 They can be run with:

 ```shell
 python -m unittest **/*_test.py